jmf-mas/cervical-cancer-detection/README.md

-Tools used:
+Tools and default dataset used:
 - Theano
 - TensorFlow
+- - the Pascal VOC dataset (images and annotations for bounding boxes around the classified objects) [can be obtained here](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/VOCtrainval_11-May-2012.tar
+)
+Running codes:
 - the file `train_frcnn.py` can be used to train a model.
 - `python train_frcnn.py -p /path/to/pascalvoc/` can be used to train a model on the Pascal VOC dataset.
-- the Pascal VOC dataset (images and annotations for bounding boxes around the classified objects) can be obtained from: http://host.robots.ox.ac.uk/pascal/VOC/voc2012/VOCtrainval_11-May-2012.tar

 - the simple_parser.py provides an alternative way to input data, using a text file.
 Simply provide a text file, with each line containing: